Aupajo/middleman-pagination/README.md

 ## Paginate anything

-*This is an experimental feature available in `1.0.8.beta1`.
-Change your Gemfile to `gem 'middleman-pagination', '~> 1.0.8.beta1` to try it out.*
+*This is an upcoming feature.
+Change your Gemfile to `gem 'middleman-pagination', '~> 1.0.8.beta1'` to try it out.*

 You can paginate any collection of objects that responds to `each`, by using `pageable_set`: